mehull-26/Reson-ResolutionEnchancementMicroscopy/Readme.md

 ## Goal

-To develop a **resolution-enhancing software system** for microscopic imaging, capable of reconstructing higher-quality, higher-resolution representations of observed samples through computational modeling and optical understanding.
+To develop a **resolution-enhancing software system** for microscopic imaging, capable of reconstructing higher-quality, higher-resolution representations of observed samples through computational modelling and optical understanding.

 ---